US STOCKS-Dow, S&P 500 hit records in quiet session

 In the latest economic data, construction spending fell 0.4 percent in September, below the 0.7 percent growth that had been expected.
 Readings on manufacturing were mixed, with the Institute for Supply Management’s index unexpectedly rising in October, while Markit’s final reading showed its lowest rate of growth since July.

-The benchmark S&P 500 index was posting 68 new 52-week highs and 1 new low; the Nasdaq Composite was recording 119 new highs and 25 new lows.
-(Editing by Nick Zieminski; Editing by Meredith Mazzilli)
+The benchmark S&P 500 index was posting 67 new 52-week highs and 1 new lows; the Nasdaq Composite was recording 111 new highs and 24 new lows.
+(Editing by Nick Zieminski)